 IV.
 Goals of Surveillance

 The improved case definition will update the interpretation of laboratory results and their translation into surveillance data, with an emphasis on excluding interpretations that may not reflect current SFGR infections in patients.
-Surveillance will continue to provide information on the temporal, geographic, and demographic occurrence of Spotted Fever Rickettsiosis (including Rocky Mountain spotted fever) to facilitate its prevention and control.
+Surveillance will continue to provide information on the temporal, geographic, and demographic occurrence of SFR (including RMSF) to facilitate its prevention and control.

-Word Count: 60/100
+Word Count: 55/100